beaurancourt/blog/markdown/rewriting-isfjall.md

 ### A Sponsor
 Okay!
-Now that the party knows that they'll be doing - trekking far to the northwest to find the lost Hall of Judgement, they might want extra gear for the journey.
+Now that the party knows that they'll be doing - trekking far to the northwest to find the lost Hall of Judgment, they might want extra gear for the journey.
 That means *Finding a Sponsor* (DFE14).

 Let's reuse Ram Dagthorsson here (from Ram's Armory & Emporium) and tie in